webdevjeffus/drop-in-css/README.md

 ## The Drop-In stylesheet
 The **drop-in.css** stylesheet is organized into five major groups of CSS rules.
-The first two groups&mdash;Utility Styles and Design Styles&mdash;apply to the whole page, while the latter three&mdash;Header Styles, Main Styles, and Footer Styles&mdash;each contain the rules that apply within their related element in the DOM tree.
+The first two groups&mdash;Import Commands, Utility Styles and Design Styles&mdash;apply to the whole page, while the latter three&mdash;Header Styles, Main Styles, and Footer Styles&mdash;each contain the rules that apply within their related element in the DOM tree.
 On this page, I'll briefly introduce each of these five groups, and explain generally how they display your HTML document.
 For a detailed, rule-by-rule breakdown of the entire **drop-in.css** file, refer to [Drop-in.css, line by line](https://github.com/webdevjeffus/drop-in-css/blob/master/docs/tutorial.md).

+### Import Commands
+These @import commands bring in other css resources needed by **drop-in.css**.
+The first loads a minimized version of normalize.css from cdnjs.com, so you don't have to store it on your app's server.
+Since **drop-in.css** relies upon **normalize.css**, if you remove this command, you'll need to include normalize.css from another source.

+The second import command loads the fonts used by **drop-in.css** from Google Fonts.
+You can change the fonts in your app by replacing this link with a link to another pair of Google Font faces; if you do that, you'll also need to change the "font-family" rules in the [Design Styles](#design-styles) section.

 ### Utility Styles
 **Drop-in.css** relies upon [**normalize.css**](https://necolas.github.io/normalize.css/) to eliminate inconsistencies in how different browsers render certain HTML elements by default, and adds a few more general-purpose rules of its own.
 It is recommended that you include **normalize.css** in your project along with **drop-in.css**; download the **normalize.css** file, and link it in the \<head> element of your HTML file, just before the link to **drop-in.css**.